amrithub/car_market_space/README.md

 This storage is for enabling the user to upload photo from her/his own storage.
 Moreover, a user can have a bucket in amazon and store the picture over there.

 ## **R16	Detail any third party services that your app will use**
 This application uses Stripe for payment gateway.
 When a user is logged in and wants to [urchase a car of his/her choice, payment can be made via Stripe and the user is required to have all the credit/debit card details in order to make the payment and purchase the desired car.
+Any guest users are not capable of buying the listed car despite being able to view the car.

+## **R17	Describe your projects models in terms of the relationships (active record associations) they have with each other**
+In this marketplace application, following are the different model entities:
+a.
+Car
+b.
+User
+c.
+List

+Car is the most important model in this app and it is associated with user and List.
+List is for storing different body types of cars like Sedan, Suv, Ute and much more.

+A list belongs to a user and a user have zero or multiple cars.
+A list has many cars and a car belongs to one list only.

+Also, for enabling the user to use active storage via AWS bucket, there are two tables named active_storage_attachments and active_storage_blobs.

+## **R18	Discuss the database relations to be implemented in your application**
+This application uses Postgresql and Ruby on Rails.
+### **One to

+## **R19	Provide your database schema design**

+## **R20	Describe the way tasks are allocated and tracked in your project**